mgfzemor/Nonogram/README.md

 # :black_square_button: 3DM to NONOGRAM :white_square_button:
 Presents a graphical reduction from 3DM (3-dimensional matching) to NONOGRAM used to proof the NP-Completeness of NONOGRAM the algorithm used was proposed in: Ueda, Nobuhisa; Nagao, Tadaaki (1996), NP-completeness results for NONOGRAM via Parsimonious Reductions - [View full text](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.57.5277)

-#### Given a 3DM instance the algorithm generates a instance of NONOGRAM
+#### Given a 3DM instance the algorithm generates a instance of NONOGRAM, then you can start to color the cells that satisfy row and column constraints, finally press "Verify solution" button to check that your solution is correct.
 ##### Example of 3DM instance
 X = {x1,x2,x3}; Y = {y1,y2,y3}; Z = {z1,z2,z3}